 Component 4: Institutional Strengthening and Social and Environmental Sustainability

-The Extractives Global Programmatic Support (EGPS) Multi-Donor Trust Fund was launched in June 2015 and the portfolio and pipeline of projects is growing quickly.
+The Extractives Global Programmatic Support (EGPS) Multi-Donor Trust Fund was launched in June 2015.
+The portfolio and pipeline of projects continues to grow.
 Here are a few examples of projects initiated to date.

 The EGPS Multi-Donor Trust Fund has ten donors that have pledged approximately $35.5 million in support.
 These donors continue to demonstrate their strong commitment to translating the benefits from extractives into sustainable development for all.